Nadda vows to 'save' people of Bengal from chain of political violence | Politics

-BJP president J P Nadda on Wednesday took a symbolic oath here to protect democracy and ''save the people of West Bengal from the cycle of political violence''.
+BJP president J P Nadda on Wednesday took an oath here to protect democracy and ''save the people of West Bengal from the vicious cycle of political violence'', shortly after Mamata Banerjee was sworn in as the chief minister at Raj Bhavan for her third consecutive term.

+The saffron party has claimed that at least six of its workers and supporters, including a woman, were killed in attacks allegedly perpetrated by the TMC following its victory in assembly elections.

-Nadda, who had attended a dharna near a Gandhi statue in the central part of the city on Tuesday, said his party will ensure that the entire country gets to know about the widespread violence unleashed in the state following the declaration of assembly poll results.
+Nadda, who on Tuesday attended a dharna in the central part of the city in protest, said his party will ensure that the entire country gets to know about the widespread violence unleashed in the state following the declaration of poll results.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)